Our Dance Medicine Team

-Donald J. Rose, MD, Medical Director
+Donald J. Rose, MD, Director

-David S. Weiss, MD, Associate Medical Director
+David S. Weiss, MD, Associate Director

-Marijeanne Liederbach, PhD, ATC, PT, CSCS, Director
+Marijeanne Liederbach, PhD, PT, ATC, CSCS, Director

-Joey C. Fernandez, MD, Staff Physician
+Elizabeth Barchi, MD, Staff Physician

 Alison Deleget, MS, ATC, Program Manager

-Faye E. Dilgen, PT, DPT, Supervisor of Dance Physical Therapy
+Faye E. Dilgen, DPT, Program Manager

-Dr. Dilgen specializes in manual therapy, is Pilates mat certified, and provides rehabilitation and functional training for performing artists.
-She has treated dancers from a variety of companies and schools for over 20 years including Merce Cunningham Dance Company and Molissa Fenley.
+Dr. Dilgen specializes in manual therapy, is Pilates-mat certified, and provides rehabilitation and functional training for performing artists.
+She has treated dancers from a variety of companies and schools—including Merce Cunningham Dance Company and Molissa Fenley and Company— for more than 20 years.
 She has also developed curricula for the Feld Ballet TechSchool and Dance Theatre of Harlem.

-Joshua Honrado, MS, ATC, Project Associate
+Joshua Honrado, DAT, MS, ATC, CSCS, RYT, Athletic Trainer

-Johann Howard, DPT, Physical Therapist
+Johann Howard, DPT, COMT, Physical Therapist

-Shannen Kirchner PT, DPT, Physical Therapist
+Rebecca Kesting, DPT, OCS, Physical Therapist

 Lauren McIntyre, ATC, Clinical Specialist, Emergency Management Liaison